robalb/compose-prod/README.md

   Chances are this is not the question you should be asking:
   No. This Infrastructure will run on a single-server only, and cannot scale to multiple nodes.
   But most project will never need to scale.
 A single web server running on a `4$` VPS can handle more than `10k` cuncurrent users depending on the workload.
   Know your system: are you running expensive machine learning inference models, or just serving a static web page?
   Most importantly: can you afford downtime?

 - __What happens if the server breaks?__
   All the `docker-compose` projects you deployed on the server will go offline.
-Since all your infrastructure is stored in git and automated via Ansible, you can get a new server up and running in a few minutes, simply by running the ansible scripts again.
+Since all your infrastructure is stored in git and automated via Ansible, you can get a new server up and running in a few minutes,just run the ansible scripts again.
   `docker-compose` and this infrastructure are an extremely simple and cheap way to deploy your projects.
 This comes at the cost of less avaiabilty.
   If you cannot afford downtime, `docker-compose` on a single server is not the right way to deploy your projects, and it's probably time to look at more expensive and complicated solutions.